Outlander Season 8 Episode 2 Review: Frank Is the Best Thing in “Prophecies”

 Cunningham is dangerous because he does not look dangerous at first.
 He is useful.
 He is capable.
 He is polite.
 He is willing to help.
 He kills the bear.
 He speaks with authority at the Freemason meeting.
 Most of all, he keeps making himself matter.

 That is why Jamie and Roger’s suspicion feels earned.
-Cunningham is not acting like a brute.
-Instead, he is acting like a man building social and moral authority on the Ridge.
+Cunningham is acting like a man building social and moral authority on the Ridge.

-The bear kill is not just public service.
-It is also a subtle theft of communal catharsis.
+The bear kill is a subtle theft of communal catharsis.
 Jamie frames the hunt as a way for Amy’s family to reclaim some agency after horror.
 However, Cunningham gets there first and becomes the visible restorer of order.

 Later, his monologue at the Lodge reframes him again as a man shaped by grief, prophecy, and destiny.
 Because of that, it is easy to see why some men in that room would follow him.

-However, the editing in Cunningham’s monologue works against her.
-That scene should trap us with him.
+However, the editing in Cunningham’s monologue works against the scene.
+That moment should trap us with him.
 It should make us sit in the tension between sympathy and alarm.

 Instead, the cutting gets too aggressive.
 It becomes too eager to underline reactions.
 As a result, the scene loses some of its power.
 A speech like that needs room to breathe.